rafaeltests/devops-exercise/README.md

 ## Ready for action?

 Great!!
 As a DevOps we need you to create a mechanism to deploy nanoservices.
 You'll be in charge of deploy, monitor, scale applications and promote the DevOps culture with the development team.
-But let's start by the begining, below you'll find the requirements for this test.
+But let's start by the beginning, below you'll find the requirements for this test.

 ### Dockerize services

 Dockerize the given service at [app.py](app.py), including all it's required dependencies installed and ready to rock.

-The Dockerfile references a vanilla Ubuntu version 18.04 and install python in order to comply with flask requirements.
+The Dockerfile references a vanilla Ubuntu version 18.04 and installs python in order to comply with flask requirements.

 Only app.py and requirement.txt are copied during the image build, avoiding not related files from the root folder.